Atifzada/JavaScript_Capstone_Project_02/README.md

 # 📖 [JavaScript_Capstone] <a name="JavaScript_Capstone"></a>

-**[JavaScript_Capstone]** is a simple web app that uses two external APIs known as <a href="https://pokeapi.co/">Pokemon API </a> and <a href "https://microverse.notion.site/Involvement-API-869e60b5ad104603aa6db59e08150270">Involvement API</a>.
+**[JavaScript_Capstone]** is a simple web app that uses two external APIs known as <a href="https://pokeapi.co/">Pokemon API </a> and <a href= "https://microverse.notion.site/Involvement-API-869e60b5ad104603aa6db59e08150270">Involvement API</a>.
 Tha API allows a user to get a list of items with a unique item id (or generate the unique id) and get detailed information about a given item.
 This project is built using webpack and served by a webpack dev server.
 It also follows <a href="https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow">Gitflow.</a>

 ## 🛠 Built With <a name="built-with"></a>